 If you are pasting your answer from somewhere else, are there any formatted characters or sections?
 Clear out all formatting, including bullets, lists, special characters (including characters from non-English character sets), etc. and then paste the answer in and try the save again.
 You can use other methods of adding formatting to your text responses.

-If that doesn’t work, try pasting the text in sections, identifying which sections save and which do not.
-Once you’ve found the section that doesn’t save, check in there for any unusual characters.
+If that does not work, try pasting the text in sections, identifying which sections save and which do not.
+Once you have found the section that does not save, check in there for any unusual characters.
 Are there any words that spell check has found but that appear to be correct?
 There may be an invisible character in there, sometimes put in by an auto-correct or auto-format function.
 Try re-typing the text of that small section in your original version before copying and pasting it into ZoomGrants.

 In Word, go to Edit > Clear > Clear Formatting to remove the layout formatting from your document.
-Then use other methods to add formatting, if you’d like.
+Then use other methods to add formatting, if you would like.

 How can I be sure it saved?